Rik Mayall: 2010–2014

 On 23 August 2012, the BBC announced that Edmondson and Mayall's characters of Richie and Eddie would be returning in 2013 in Hooligan's Island, a television adaptation of their 1997 tour of the same name.
 However, on 15 October 2012, Edmondson announced during an interview with BBC radio presenter Mark Powlett that the project was cancelled prior to production as he wished to pursue other interests.

 In September 2012, Mayall starred in The Last Hurrah, a six-episode, full-cast audio series that he also co-wrote with Craig Green and Dominic Vince.
 In November, Mayall narrated several children's books on the Me Books app, such as The Getaway and Banana! by children's illustrator and author Ed Vere.

 In October 2013, he appeared in the Channel 4 sitcom Man Down, playing the father of Greg Davies's protagonist—despite being only ten years older.
 Davies, a longtime fan of Mayall's since seeing The Young Ones as a child, had Mayall pegged as a fantasy pick to play his fictional father, saying: "During the development of Man Down, it was a running joke that 'obviously' he would play my dad.
 The part, inspired by my own dad's sense of mischief, was clearly one that Rik could play with his eyes closed, but I didn't think for a second he'd say yes".

-On 7 May 2014, Mayall made one of his last recorded performances in the form of poetry and voice-overs read on English rock band Magic Eight Ball's second album, Last Of The Old Romantics (released on 10 November 2014).
-Mayall's final TV appearance was in the first episode of the second series of Crackanory, which was broadcast posthumously on 24 September 2014 on Dave.
+On 7 May 2014, Mayall made one of his last recorded performances in the form of poetry and voice-overs read on English rock band Magic Eight Ball's second album, Last Of The Old Romantics, which released on 10 November 2014.
+Mayall had also recorded for the alpha release of the 2014 video game LittleBigPlanet 3, voicing main antagonist Newton, after having previously worked with Max Kinnings, a writer for the game.
+Mayall's final television appearance was in the first episode of the second series of Crackanory, which was broadcast posthumously on 24 September 2014 on Dave.